Skip to main content

 Mandatory documents to complete

-The following mandatory forms must be completed in full with the correct information and emailed to yachts@customs.govt.nz within the specified timeframes as listed below.
+The following mandatory forms must be completed in full with the correct information.
+Email completed forms to yachts@customs.govt.nz within the specified timeframes as listed below.

 Documents should be supplied in the following accepted formats: